10 Best Minimalistic Running Shoes Reviewed

 For shoes of minimal construction, they tend to be a bit pricey.
 However, considering the good reputation, these shoes seem to be appropriately priced.

 - Great for any terrain

-- Mixed reports on durability
+- Mixed reviews on durability

 Inov-8 x-Talon 212

-The stability is pretty good with these. they do really well with off-road terrain like that encountered in Spartan races, or other similar obstacle runs.
+The stability is pretty good with these.
+They do really well with off-road terrain like that encountered in Spartan races, or other similar obstacle runs.
 They do take some time to break in and run a little narrow.
 Many choose the next half size up and they seem to fit well.